 Your family doctor has a new diagnosis?
 You will get notified immediately.
 She needs to take a look what a specialist has found?
 You as the patient get to decide whom to give access to which documents and why.

-Our vision: every person in Europe decides what happens to their own health data.
+every person in Europe decides what happens to their own health data.

 How do doctors and patients exchange information?